dlab-berkeley/advanced-data-wrangling-in-R-legacy/README.md

 ## Setup

-Recommended: Launch the binder above.
-Please do it before attending the worskshop as it takes a while (especially, if you do it for the first time).
+I strongly recommend to launch the binder above.
+Please do so before attending the worskshop as it takes a while (especially, if you do it for the first time).

 Or you can setup manually:

-- `pacman` is a great package management tool in R. (For more information, see [the package vignette](http://trinker.github.io/pacman/vignettes/Introduction_to_pacman.html).)
+- `pacman` is a great package management tool in R (for more information, see [the package vignette](http://trinker.github.io/pacman/vignettes/Introduction_to_pacman.html)).

-- Check your `dplyr` package is up-to-date by typing `packageVersion("dplyr")`.
-If the current installed version is less than 1.0.0, then update it by typing `update.packages("dplyr")`.
+- Check your `dplyr` package is up-to-date by `packageVersion("dplyr")`.
+If the current installed version is less than 1.0.0, then update it by `update.packages("dplyr")`.
 You may need to restart R to make it work.

 ``` r